Carevo

 Finally, it was time to sit down and create a working, full color prototype.
 I decided to go with a bright and inviting look that was scannable and easy to process.
 Nurses can feel in control of the entire translation process as the app always informs them of what ‘step’ of translation they are currently on.
 Additionally, AI is utilized to help nurses quickly identify the most important information a patient is saying, such as medication doses or pre-existing conditions, with the ‘Highlight Insights’ feature.
 They can also easily add relevant medical information right to a patients chart with the touch of a button.

-This project allowed me to explore an idea I had been thinking on for awhile and while I am generally happy with the results, there are a few things I would like to further explore in future iterations.
+This project allowed me to explore an idea I had been thinking about for a while and while I am generally happy with the results, there is still work to be done and I have a few ideas I would like to further explore in future iterations.

 This is likely the most “complex” process users need to complete in the carevo app, and I feel like refining the pairing instructions to be a bit more detailed and explicit would result in fewer user errors and eliminate confusion before the the real purpose of the app has even been explored.